gigiigig/blog/tlp-step-by-step/implicits-resolution.md

-in the previous examples, now we go to the interesting ones, `optionPrinter` and `listPrinter` are not printer for a specific type like `Int`, they are printer for containers type, `Option` and `List`, which both take a type parameter.
+in the previous examples, now we go to the interesting ones, `optionPrinter` and `listPrinter` are not printer for a specific type like `Int`, they are printer for containers type, `Option` and `List`, which both take a type parameter. (when a type take type parameters like `List[T]` is also called type constructor)

-So in this case what we do is defining the printer as a `def` we add a new type parameter `V`, and we resolve the printer for the type `V` that we can use to print the content of our containers, as we can see this is a recursion, the compiler we'll be able to resolve the printer for `V` until it finds an implicit `val` that stops the resolution.
+In these cases we can define the implicit for them as `def` instead of `val` and we add a type parameter `V`, we resolve implicitly the printer for the type `V` that we use to print the content of our containers, and the compiler we'll go on resolving the implicits until it finds an implicit `val` that stops the resolution.

 Le us see what happens when we call `print(Option(List(1, 3, 6)))` in this
 example: